Nindaff/Servy/README.md

   By default all files are sent with a spoofed modtime the first time being served on a session.

 ## Note
-  static server only accepts GET requests, all other methods will recieve a 405 response status
+  Servy only accepts GET requests, all other methods will recieve a 405 response status